CHH/bob/README.md

 		println('Hello World');
 	});

-To view all tasks and their descriptions add a `--tasks` flag:
+To view all tasks and their descriptions pass the `--tasks` flag:

 	$ php bob.phar --tasks
 	hello
 	    Prints Hello World to the Command Line

+If you pass no arguments to Bob, it runs the first defined task in your `bob_config.php`.